-(Pocket-lint) - Google's Nearby Share is a way for Android users to quickly share content with each other between devices, similar to what Apple offers with AirDrop for iOS users.
+(Pocket-lint) - Google's Nearby Share is a way for Android users to quickly share content with each other between devices, similar to what Apple offers with AirDrop for iOS, iPadOS and macOS users.

 The Nearby Share feature allows for easy and reliable sharing across thousands of Android phone models and it works online and offline.

 Nearby Share will also come to Chrome OS-powered Chromebooks in 2021, though we don't yet have a date for when this will roll out.
 There are more details on this here: Google details new Chrome OS features for its 10th anniversary

 Here's everything you need to know about Google's Nearby Share including how it works, what devices it works with and how to use it.

 Google Nearby Share enables Android users to instantly share files, links, pictures and more with Android users nearby, while protecting your privacy.